reichlab/reporule/docs/source/usage.md

-# Using reichlab_utils
+# Using reichlab

-This page contains information about using reichlab_utils.
+This page contains information about using the Reichlab CLI.